GoogleCloudPlatform/webapp2/docs/tutorials/quickstart.nogae.rst

 - It is independent of the App Engine SDK.
 If the SDK is not found, it sets fallbacks to be used outside of GAE.
-- It supports threaded environments, using the :ref:`api.extras.local_app` module.
+- It supports threaded environments, using the module :ref:`api.extras.local`.
 - All webapp2_extras modules are designed to be thread-safe.
 - It is compatible with ``WebOb`` 1.0 and superior, which fixes several bugs found in the version bundled with the SDK (which is of course supported as